Our Environment

 - No burning to clear land for new developments or to re-plant existing developments.

-- Compliance with the criteria set out in Group’s Supplier Requirements Manual
+- Compliance with the criteria set out in Group’s Supplier Requirements Manual.

 - We are members of the UK Round Table for Sustainable Soya and the Round Table on Responsible Soy (RTRS), signatories of the UK Soy Manifesto and Cerrado Manifesto Statement, supporters of the Amazon Soy Moratorium, and founding partners of the Soy Transparency Coalition.
 We also work closely with non-governmental organizations (NGOs) and advisory groups to educate and inform policy makers across the globe.